maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     BUF -->|"attached as wl_buffer"| WAY
 {{< /mermaid >}}

 The two routes meet at a reference to the buffer and its synchronisation state.
-OpenGL and Vulkan draw calls do not travel through Wayland.
+OpenGL and Vulkan draw calls follow a separate route from Wayland messages.

 A typical client update works like this: